hscoder/heber-sandoval/_posts/2016-02-15-my-first-cli-gem.markdown

   end
 {% endhighlight %}

-The `menu` method will take user input and check for some basic validation.
+The `menu` method is responsible for taking the user input and check for some basic validation.
 If the input is valid, then the code associated with the statement will be run.
 If the user types `exit`, the `goodbye` method will get called.

 {% highlight ruby %}
   def menu